 Announcing our Aspen Institute Tech Policy Hub Challenge Grant

-We’re delighted to announce that we are working on an important and timely project titled “Cultural Engagement to Mitigate Social Isolation” in the spring and summer of 2020.
+We were delighted to work on an important and timely project titled “Cultural Engagement to Mitigate Social Isolation” in the spring and summer of 2020.

-10 cultural organizations, together serving over 4 million people across the United States, are participating.
-These organizations are:
+10 cultural organizations, together serving over 4 million people across the United States, participated.
+These organizations were:

 - Arts & Minds, New York, NY (with Howes Studio), with Carolyn Halpin-Healy, Nellie Escalante, and Deborah Howes

 - Akron-Summit County Public Library System, Akron, OH, with Jennifer Stencel

 - Center for Art and Public Exchange, an initiative of the Mississippi Museum of Art, Jackson, MS, with Monique Davis

 - Georgia O’Keeffe Museum, Santa Fe, NM, with Liz Neely